 Symptoms of Pompholyx Eczema

 Pompholyx eczema, also known as dyshidrotic eczema, that manifests as vesicles, redness, swelling primarily on the palms of the hands, sides of the fingers, and soles of the feet.
 The vesicles can be intensely itchy and can sometimes burn.
 Some people will also experience pain from these blisters.
 After the blisters dry up, the skin might begin to peel off, leading to patches of cracked, painful skin.

 Acupuncture and Chinese Medicine Imbalances for Pompholyx Eczema

-The most common acupuncture imbalances in pompholyx eczema is damp heat.
-Imbalances in Chinese medicine describe characteristics of the eczema.
-For example, redness in the skin, yellow crusting, and inflammation are sign of heat.
-Swelling and vesicles is often a reflection of damp heat.
+The most common acupuncture imbalances in pompholyx eczema are heat, dampness, and toxicity.
+The imbalances in Chinese medicine describe the visual characteristics of the eczema.
+For example, redness in the skin and inflammation are sign of heat and toxicity.
+Swelling, vesicles, and crusting is often a reflection of damp heat.
 The itch is a sign of dampness.

 Generally I want to see decrease in itching, inflammation, and creation of vesicles within 4-6 weeks.
 The entire treatment course generally lasts 3-6 months.
 During this time we will look a steady gradual improvement.
 The cycles flares of vesicles and crusting will still continue, but as the treatment progresses they become less and less frequent and less severe.

 During the treatment course we will have regular check-ins and I may adjust the medicine based on the changing patterns and the patient’s response to the treatment.

 Protecting your hands from harsh soaps and irritants is very important, particularly in the months during and following the treatment.
 This means using gloves to wash dishes, cut fruit, and when using cleaning products.
 As more time passes your skin will become more resiliant and you may be able to be more flexible when washing.